stalniy/casl/packages/casl-vue/README.md

 </script>
 ```

-> See [Define rules](https://casl.js.org/v5/en/guide/define-rules) to get more information of how to define `Ability`
+> See [Define rules](https://casl.js.org/v5/en/guide/define-rules) to get more information of how to define `Ability`.

 ## Want to help?